sjmikler/on-pruning-methods-for-neural-networks/README.md

 There's a single file that contains your **experiment definition** (by default `experiment.yaml`).
 Its first element is always **default config** which contains default values for experiments that come after it.
 If a settings repeats between default config and experiments, experiments have the priority.

+You can learn how to use it just by reading provided examples.
+However, if you prefer, I explain it in details in this README.

 **Names added by `run.py`**

 1. `REP`: repetition index in range `[0, REPEAT-1]`